Paul du Feu: Marriage to Germaine Greer

-After this, du Feu posed in British Cosmopolitan, thought to be their first almost-naked male centerfold.
+After this, du Feu posed in British Cosmopolitan, thought to be their first almost-naked male centrefold.
 In 1973 he also published an erotic memoir, Let's Hear it for the Long-legged Women, for which it is claimed he was paid more than Greer had been given as the advance for her 1970 work The Female Eunuch.

 Marriage to Maya Angelou

 du Feu met Maya Angelou in Soho in 1971, at a literary event for her best-selling autobiography, I Know Why the Caged Bird Sings.
 They married in 1974, and exchanged vows two further times, but divorced in 1983.
 They remained friends, and Angelou helped du Feu financially during his later years.

 Later life

 du Feu spent the rest of his life in California, both in Berkeley and later in Oakland, where he worked in home renovation.
 He died in January 2013.